Chisomnwa/Chisomnwa/README.md

 * 👋 Hi there, my name is Chisom Nnamani

-* 👋 I'm a Data and Business Intelligence Developer
+* 👋 I'm a Data Analyst and Data Engineer

-* 👀 I'm interested in Data and Business Analytics
+* 👀 I'm interested in Data Analytics and Engineering

 * 🌱 I currently use Python, SQL, Excel and Business Intelligence tools like Power BI and Tableau for data querrying, manipulation and visualization

 * 🎥 When I'm not coding, I'm listening to music, my favourite podcasts, watching interesting and fun youtube videos on my favourite youtube channels or I play chess. ♟